Trump signs directive in move to create a U.S. Space Force

 In an oval office signing ceremony, Trump said the Space Force is a national security priority.

-The memo directs the Department of Defence “to marshal its space resources to deter and counter threats in space,” through the establishment of the force that would be part of the Air Force, according to a draft seen by Reuters.
+The memo directs the Department of Defence “to marshal its space resources to deter and counter threats in space,” through the establishment of Space Force that would be part of the Air Force, according to a draft seen by Reuters.

 Establishing the Space Force will require Congressional approval.